N1ne4ray/WHSTechNotes/journal.md

 | Fiona  | Gado Gado  | Creme Brulee     |
 | Tobias | Shrimp Ceviche | French Apple Cake     |
 | Leanne | Beef Wellington     | Raspberry Tiramisu     |
+# November 5, 2025
+It is a big deal if companies like SNAP run out of funding.
+If SNAP is running out of funds, this means the company cannot properly function.
+This is nood good since SNAP helps people in need put food on the table.
+Technology could help by raising awareness, it could get the word out and people could help the company get the funding it needs.
+However there are challenges that come with this.
+Not everyone has access to internet or the topic might meet the wrong audience.
+I would create a tool to show all people in need places where they can get the things they need.